-A good broadband deal isn't necessarily the cheapest, the fastest, or the deal with the most extras — it's the deal that has the most of what you require.
+The right broadband deal isn't always the cheapest, the fastest or the one with the most attractive extras.
+It's the deal that is best fit for you and your household.

-You can compare a wide range of broadband deals with Uswitch.com.
-Just filter your postcode search results by speed, price and provider to help you make the most suitable choice.
+You can compare a wide selection of broadband deals with Uswitch.com.
+Filter your postcode search results by speed, price and provider to help you make the most suitable choice.

 |Package||Broadband speed||Contract length|

 |Virgin Media M125 Ultrafast Fibre broadband only||132Mb average*||18 months|

 |Virgin Media M250 Ultrafast Fibre broadband only||264Mb average*||18 months|

 |BT Fibre 2 Broadband||67Mb average*||24 months|

 |Hyperoptic 150Mb Fibre Broadband & Phone - 12 Months||158Mb average*||12 months|

 |Hyperoptic 150Mb Fibre Broadband - 1 Month||158Mb average*||1 month|

 The range of home broadband deals in your local area will depend on the types of internet connection that are available there.
 Some have better coverage across the UK than others.
 So it's worth regularly checking the broadband availability in your local area.